 For example, Starbucks sent out an email informing its customers about the happy hour at their store.
 In other words, Starbucks invited its customers to visit their stores and grab exclusive deals on drinks, food items, and more.

-This email is the best way to inform customers about the exclusive benefits and experiences Starbucks has in store for them.
 Starbucks creates an opportunity for its customers to rediscover its brand, build stronger relationships, and enhance its brand-building process.
-This email itself can help the brand attract new customers while encouraging existing ones to visit their stores during happy hours.
+This email itself can help the brand attract new customers while encouraging existing customers to visit their stores during happy hours.

 One of the oldest selling tactics, creating urgency, still manages to encourage customers to make purchases.
 The feeling of FOMO plays a significant role in driving customers to make decisions instantly.
 Create a sense of urgency in your emails by setting deadlines, offering hard-to-get deals, or solving an unpleasant problem.